 5. Invest wisely

-An overwhelming amount of research shows that the most optimal way to invest is with regular contributions to a low cost, broadly diversified portfolio of index mutual funds or ETFs held for the long-term.
+An overwhelming amount of research shows that the most optimal way to invest is with regular contributions to a low cost, globally diversified portfolio of index mutual funds or ETFs held for the long-term.

-Don’t go chasing higher returns with speculative ideas, or try timing the top or bottom of the market.
+One more important point: Don’t go chasing higher returns with speculative ideas, or try timing the top or bottom of the market.
 Stay invested, rebalance once or twice a year, and try not to pay too much attention to the financial news media.

 6. Ask for a better deal